michaelbolanos/SecCheck/README.md

 Normally you will run these apps from the Downloads folder

 ## Loop
-To see a fancy version
+To see a fancy version of this page
-[Check out SecCheck on Github Pages](https://michaelbolanos.github.io/SecCheck/) although, you might already be here
+[check out SecCheck on Github Pages](https://michaelbolanos.github.io/SecCheck/) although, you might already be here

 ## Project level